sharmacodes13/Quiz-app/README.md

 ## Acknowledgments

-- Created as a project for learning React, TypeScript, and Tailwind CSS
+- Created as a project for learning React and Tailwind CSS
-- Inspired by various quiz applications and coding challenges
+- Features a beautiful blue gradient theme throughout the application